Josef-Friedrich/mscxyz/README_header.rst

 mscxyz
 ======

-Manipulate the XML based \*.mscx files of the notation software MuseScore.
+Manipulate the XML based mscx files of the notation software MuseScore.

 Installation
 ============